P4ti3nn3/USB-Armory-Setup/README.md

     fdisk -l

-locate the USB armory and replace the sdX below with it :
+Locate the USB armory and replace the sdX below with it :

     sudo dd if=<image.raw> of=/dev/<sdX> bs=1M conv=fsync